-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.

-Filed by t the Registrant /X/ Filed by a a Party other than the Registrant / / / / / / /X/ // D Preli Confi Rule Defin appropriate box: iminary Proxy Statement idential, for Use of the Commission Only (as permitted by 14a-6(e)(2)) nitive Proxy Statement itive Additional Materials citing Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 FIRST MERCHANTS CORPORATION (Name of Registrant as Specified In Its Charter) MERRILL CORPORATION (Name of Person(s) Filing Proxy Statement, if other than the Registrant) /x/ / / \$125 Item \$500 Rule f Filing Fee (Check the appropriate box): per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), 14a-6(i)(2) or 22(a)(2) of Schedule 14A. per each party to the controversy pursuant to Exchange Act 14a-6(i)(3). computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. , , 1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: / / Fee p paid previously with preliminary materials.
-Rule paid k box if any part of the fee is offset as provided by Exchange Act 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
-Identify the previous filing by registration statement er, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. Filed by the Registrant /X/ Filed by a Party other than the Registrant / / Check the appropriate box: / / Preliminary Proxy Statement Confidential, for Use of the Commission Only [as permitted by Rule 11 14a-6(e)(2)] /X/ Definitive Proxy Statement Definitive Additional Materials /X/ Soliciting Material Pursuant to Section 240.14a-11(c) or Section 11 240.14a-12 FIRST MERCHANTS CORPORATION (Name of Registrant as Specified In Its Charter) MERRILL PRINTING, AS AGENT FOR FIRST MERCHANTS CORPORATION (Name of Person(s) Filing Proxy Statement) Payment of Filing Fee (Check the appropriate box): \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), 14a-6(i)(2) or Item 22(a)(2) of Schedule 14A. \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3).
+Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: // Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: -----3) Filing Party: 4) Date Filed: -----